Champe20/compatibowl-docs/docs/windows.md

 ## On Windows (guest)

 - Open Settings, click on System, scroll to bottom and click on Remote desktop then click on Enable Remote Desktop and click confirm!
-- Open this page and download latest .zip from the [release page](https://github.com/casualsnek/cassowary/releases/)
+- Open this page and download latest .zip from the [cassowary release page](https://github.com/casualsnek/cassowary/releases/)
 - Extract the downloaded .zip file
 - Double click on `setup.bat` located on extracted directory
 - Logout and login again to windows session